-Today I’m sharing a couple visuals I had received to show the differences between healthy and unhealthy relationships.
+Today I’m sharing a couple visuals to easily show the differences between healthy and unhealthy relationships.
 There have been many news articles recently sharing how Covid-19 has caused an increase in violence and abuse incidences, which is devastating to think about on top of everything else, but feel it’s important we keep talking about it.

 For so many years when I heard the word ‘abuse’, I immediately visualized physical abuse and didn’t know it came in so many other forms.
 It took many years for me to realize emotional neglect is one of many forms of abuse that causes significant trauma.

 For many of us, abuse is not obvious because we may have experienced it as a child and therefore accepted it as ‘normal’ not knowing anything different.
 For some, it’s insidious and it’s not until we’ve reached a peak of intolerance where we begin to realize the type of dynamic we might be in, and others might notice it right away.
 Abuse shows up in many different ways.

 It can be especially difficult to see the red flags when we’re still unknowingly attached to relationships through the lens of childhood wounds and pain.
 Our body knows when a relationship isn’t healthy but it does require awareness without avoidance and denial.

 Below are a couple papers I received a few years ago:

 At the time I received these, I had never considered using the words “abuse” or “violence” for any of my relationships so I was not entirely receptive or in a mental state to accept this information.
 Reading this today, those behaviours are clearly toxic but sometimes brain fog can prevent us from accepting reality.

 As you read some of those behaviours:

 - Do certain people come to mind?